Make a routine to put Oilcure almond oil nasal drops - 3-4 drops in both...

 Ashwagandha or Indian ginseng is the...

-Ashwagandha or Indian ginseng is the spine of Ayurveda, as it has ability to cure chronic diseases like arthritis, Insomnia, asthma, tuberculosis, backache, various tumors/ cancers, anxiety, stress menstrual problems, hiccups, and chronic liver diseases.
+Ashwagandha or Indian ginseng is the spine of Ayurveda, good in chronic diseases like arthritis, Insomnia, asthma, tuberculosis, backache, various tumors, cancers, anxiety, stress menstrual problems, hiccups, and chronic liver diseases.
 It fights Alzheimer's Disease as well.
-We call this herb as king of Ayurveda.
+This herb is called king of Ayurveda.
+Good for improving your inner strength and power and for persons who feel weakness.

 4 Item Items